dariusbbl/OpenBook/README.md

 | DS3231SN# | [Model](https://www.snapeda.com/parts/DS3231SN%23/Analog+Devices/view-part/?ref=eda) | [Datasheet](https://www.alldatasheet.com/view.jsp?Searchword=Ds3231sn%20datasheet&gad_source=1&gbraid=0AAAAADcdDU-Gy9URfMxGmqiPg7ci5L3wR&gclid=Cj0KCQjwqcO_BhDaARIsACz62vMkK3ETSnW2w7mo0Fa-wgWJGn89AxWCyIND6k5X8MmoPl6hv6VWwT8aAiS-EALw_wcB) |
 | MAX17048G+T10 | [Model](https://www.snapeda.com/parts/MAX17048G+T10/Analog+Devices/view-part/?ref=eda) | [Datasheet](https://www.alldatasheet.com/view.jsp?Searchword=Max17048&gad_source=1&gbraid=0AAAAADcdDU8aYfZtfJfdZ9I5j6RwZ_cbA&gclid=Cj0KCQjwqcO_BhDaARIsACz62vNa9xrVfzjCjADRwXD0RBbo4Nret3ywwteDGLJKZui8ZL8KdVlTE7caAvQxEALw_wcB) |
 | MCP73831T-5ACI/OT | [Model](https://www.mouser.co.uk/ProductDetail/Microchip-Technology/MCP73831T-5ACI-OT?qs=hH%252BOa0VZEiAcgAcEkuamXg%3D%3D) | [Datasheet](//efaidnbmnnnibpcajpcglclefindmkaj/https://ww1.microchip.com/downloads/en/DeviceDoc/MCP73831-Family-Data-Sheet-DS20001984H.pdf) |

+# Decision & Modifications
+- To address the design checker errors, I adjusted the dimensions of several components.
+- The main components were positioned exactly according to the provided specifications to ensure a perfect match between the PCB dimensions and the case.
+Component placement was carefully planned to allow for efficient routing.
+The battery was placed in the remaining free space within the case.
+- A ground plane was created on both the top and bottom layers to improve signal integrity and reduce noise.
+- Routing was performed on both the top and bottom layers.
+Power traces were placed exclusively on the top layer to avoid the use of vias.
+- Diodes (SMD-Hole): The initial footprint included through-hole pads that were too narrow, potentially leading to soldering difficulties and poor connectivity.
+To address this, the pad dimensions were modified to 35 mil × 190 mil, improving both manufacturability and the reliability of the electrical contact.
+- U4 – MAX17048G+T10: The VBAT power trace was routed with a width of 0.3 mm due to design constraints.
+However, the original footprint featured pin widths of just 0.27 mm, which caused mismatches and disrupted routing symmetry.
+The pad widths were therefore increased to match the trace width, ensuring consistent routing and improved layout balance.